In this method the actual position of the cursor is the starting point of the operation.

 The operation places the symbol centrally between the two points.
 The rotation of the symbol remains unchanged.

-The operation places the symbol at the intersection of the tangent line and the point , which is calculated from the cursor position to the tangent line.
+The operation places the symbol at the intersection of the tangent line and the point

 The operation places the object perpendicular to the line at a defined distance from its center.